-The Mississippi Partnership: Three Rivers Planning and Development District to being able to interact virtually with our customers.
+The pandemic created a paradigm shift for our workforce programs and the MS Partnership began exploring long-term ways to move our WIOA program from traditional brick and mortar type programs to being able to interact virtually with our customers.
 The MS Partnership envisioned having an online portal for its programs that included modules for application, intake, and case management; online orientation; professional development; e-learning for career readiness; and employer services.
 We started the groundwork for developing such a portal during PY20 and will launch it in PY 2021 beginning with our WIOA Youth program, then expanding it to our WIOA Adult and Dislocated Worker programs.